Eric Powell (rower)

-During World War I Powell served as Squadron Commander in the Royal Flying Corps and later the R.A.F.
+During World War I, Powell served as Squadron Commander in the Royal Flying Corps and later the R.A.F.

-Powell was a house master and art teacher at Eton, and was himself a painter of watercolours.
+Powell was a housemaster and art teacher at Eton and was himself a painter of watercolours.
 He was also a mountaineer and met his death at Pontresina in an Alpine accident on Piz Roseg.
 Cyril Alington, headmaster of Eton wrote.